aspose-imaging/Aspose.Imaging-Products/imaging/en/python-net/binarize/_index.md

 ﻿---
-title: Binarize images Via python-net, all supported image formats
+title: Binarize images using Python
 weight: 3920
 url: /python-net/binarize/
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily Binarize images Via python-net
+description: Applying Aspose.Imaging library to Binarize images and photos using your own Python applications and server APIs.
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image files Binarize via python-net" h2="Binarize images" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Use Python for Binarize Operation on Images" h2="Binarize Images via Your Own Python Applications Using the Aspose.Imaging Library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats for Binarize operation" %}}
+{{% blocks/products/pf/feature-page-section  h2="Apply the Binarize operation to all available image formats" %}}
 <p align="justify" style="text-indent:2em;font-size:15px;">
-The foreground and background of an image are separated using a technique called image thresholding.
-This method assigns the pixel values in accordance with the given threshold values.
-Grayscale images are thresholded in computer vision.
-One of the most known methods are Binarization by <b>Otsu</b> and by <b>Bradley</b>.
-Aspose.Imaging supports both algorithms.
-Using those algorithms your images can be converted to black and white with threshold.
+When processing images, a method called binarization is applied to convert the image into a black and white format using a specified threshold value.
+This method involves assigning pixel values based on the given threshold value.
+When working with grayscale images, it is important to specify a threshold value to separate objects using computer vision technology.
+There are various conversion methods available, such as binarization using the <b>Otsu</b> and the <b>Bradley</b> method, both of which are supported by Aspose.Imaging.
+By utilizing these algorithms, you can convert your images into black and white with a specified threshold value.
 </p>
 <p align="justify" style="text-indent:2em;font-size:15px;">
-Using Aspose.Imaging you can easily apply <b>Binarize</b> for different image formats programmatically
+Using the Aspose.Imaging library for Python, you can easily perform the <b>Binarize</b> operation for images and photos of various formats programmatically.
 </p>
 <h3 style="margin-top:16px;">
-Full list of supported Binarize operations by image formats:
+Select an image format from the list for the Binarize operation:
 </h3>
 <hr/>
 {{% /blocks/products/pf/feature-page-section %}}